UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is Xfinity cheaper than AT&T?

-Xfinity frequently advertises lower introductory baseline plans that seem cheaper upfront.
-However, AT&T’s fiber pricing often includes the equipment rental and unlimited data.
+Xfinity frequently advertises lower introductory plans that seem cheaper upfront, sometimes starting around $20 to $35 per month.
+However, AT&T’s fiber pricing includes equipment rental and unlimited data.
 Once you factor in Xfinity’s post-promotional rate hikes, modem fees, and data cap charges, AT&T often proves to be the cheaper and more predictable long-term option.

 Does AT&T or Xfinity have better customer service?